[INDEX] // ALL_DOCS ›

 If the runner settings are grayed out or you cannot modify them:

-- Check if enterprise-level policies are overriding your settings
+- Check whether enterprise-level policies are overriding your settings

 - Verify you have the required permissions (organization owner or “Manage organization Actions policies”)